metagenomics/2015-biogas-cebitec/README.md

 4. Start the container with
 `sudo docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec `

-`/path/to/workspace/directory` should be the path to a directory in the volume that you mounted in step 1.
+`/path/to/workspace/directory` should be the path to a directory in your local storage volume or in a volume you mounted to your instance (see step 1).

 --